anacetinho/Y-Finance-Portfolio-Analyzer-Extension/README.md

 5. The extension should now appear in your Chrome toolbar

 ### 5. Configure Settings
-1. Click the extension icon in your Chrome toolbar
+1. Click the extension icon in your Chrome toolbar to open the side panel
-2. Click the settings button (⚙️) in the popup
+2. Click the settings button (⚙️) in the side panel
 3. Enter your Yahoo Finance portfolio URL
 4. Enter your Gemini API key
-5. Select your preferred Gemini model:
+5. Select your preferred Gemini model (automatically loaded from Gemini API):
-   - **Gemini 1.5 Flash** (Recommended) - Best balance of quality and speed
-   - **Gemini 1.5 Pro** - High quality, more detailed analysis
-   - **Gemini 1.5 Flash-8B** - Fastest option
-   - **Gemini 2.0 Flash Experimental** - Latest experimental features
+   - Models are fetched dynamically and cached for 24 hours
+   - Default recommended models include Gemini 1.5 Flash, Gemini 2.5 Flash, etc.
+   - New models appear automatically as Google releases them
 6. **Optional**: Enable "Thinking Mode" for more detailed analysis
    - Shows the AI's reasoning process
    - Takes longer but provides deeper insights
+   - Increases token limit for more complete responses
 7. **Optional**: Enter your holdings manually in the "Manual Holdings" field (one symbol per line)
    - This provides a reliable fallback if automatic portfolio fetching fails
    - Use the exact symbols as they appear in Yahoo Finance